lorensen/VTKExamples/src/VTKBook/Chapter7.md

 <figure id="Figure7-4">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure7-4.png?raw=true width="640" alt="Figure7-4">
 </figure>
-<figcaption style="color:blue"><b>Figure 7-4</b> Image-order volume rendering.
+<figcaption style="color:blue"><b>Figure7-4</b> Image-order volume rendering.
 High potential iron protein data courtesy of Scripps Clinic, La Jolla, CA.. </figcaption>
 </figure>

 **Figure7-5** shows the data value profile of a ray as it passes through 8 bit volumetric data where the data values can range between 0 and 255.
 The *x*-axis of the profile indicates distance from the view plane while the *y*-axis represents data value.
 The results obtained from four different simple ray functions are shown below the profile.
 For display purposes we convert the raw result values to gray scale values using a method similar to the one in the previous example.

 The first two ray functions, maximum value and average value, are basic operations on the scalar values themselves.
 The third ray function computes the distance along the ray at which a scalar value at or above 30 is first encountered, while the fourth uses an alpha compositing technique, treating the values along the ray as samples of opacity accumulated per unit distance.
 Unlike the first three ray functions, the result of the compositing technique is not a scalar value or distance that can be represented on the ray profile.

 The maximum intensity projection, or MIP, is probably the simplest way to visualize volumetric data.
 This technique is fairly forgiving when it comes to noisy data, and produces images that provide an intuitive understanding of the underlying data.
 One problem with this method is that it is not possible to tell from a still image where the maximum value occurred along the ray.
-For example, consider the image of a carotid artery shown in **Figure7-6** .
+For example, consider the image of a carotid artery shown in **Figure 7-6** .
 We are unable to fully understand the structure of the blood vessels from this still image since we cannot determine whether some vessel is in front of or behind some other vessel.
 This problem can be solved by generating a small sequence of images showing the data rotating, although for parallel camera projections even this animation will be ambiguous.
 This is due to the fact that two images generated from cameras that view the data from opposite directions will be identical except for a reflection about the Y axis of the image.